Best Checking (Everyday) Accounts in Switzerland of June 2026

 The biggest mistake I see people make is paying CHF 10-15 monthly for a traditional bank they visit maybe twice a year.
 Unless you're actually using branches or complex financial products, you're throwing away CHF 120-180 annually.
 For what?
 The privilege of having a physical building you never go to?

 Start with a free digital account like Zak or Yuh.
+Can't decide between the two biggest neobanks?
+Our Neon vs Yuh comparison breaks it down.
 Add a traditional bank later only if you need mortgages or business banking.
 Not before.

 What is a private bank account in Switzerland?